fabien-h/acta/docs/api-essentials.md

 ```

 - `states`: a key/values pairs object where each key is a state.
-- `persistenceType`: _optionnal_ if you want the state to persist or if you want to share it with other windows/tabs, set a persistence.
+- `persistenceType`: _optional_ if you want the state to persist or if you want to share it with other windows/tabs, set a persistence.

 ## Acta.subscribeEvent

 `Acta.subscribeEvent()` is very similar to `Acta.subscribeState()`.
-The main difference is that the event value does not persists.
+The main difference is that the event value does not persist.
 It is used to communicate between components like notification managers.

 **Example**